Bristol-SiD-Development/scripts/ILC-DIRAC/GridCertificateInstructions.md

 <strong>All permissions are now on your certificate so you can use ILC-DIRAC.</strong>

-###Instructions for installing your grid certificate on LXPLUS
+###Instructions for installing your grid certificate on LXplus
--
+- Need to copy $HOME/.globus on local machine to LXplus account
+- Use eg. rsync -avz ~/.globus USERNAME@lxplus.cern.ch:~/.globus where USERNAME is your personal username

+<strong>You can now use ILC DIRAC as explained in ILC-DIRACSetup.md</strong>